 This is a historical fiction in free verse, narrated by a deaf child in Nazi Germany.
 The author is Deaf, and the book is really a brief compilation of facts and outlines of characters, a sort of introduction to the T4 program.
 Essentially, the Nazis genocided and sterilized thousands of disabled adults and children, including deaf people.
 This book was an attempt to discuss how the narrator avoided that fate, but unfortunately the representation is muddy.

 A hearing author really did this deaf character dirty.
-Eric Ito, deaf since birth, seems to have super speed and is an expert in martial arts, though it’s very unclear.
+Eric Ito, deaf since birth, seems to have super speed and is an expert in martial arts, though it’s unclear what exactly he does.
 His real power, however, should be lipreading.
 This deaf boy is attending a mainstream school, apparently with no interpreter despite the fact that he only signs, and is literally not included in his team’s conversations (though the author tries to play it off like he’s included).
 The author also doesn’t even try to make the signing realistic.
 For more details on why this representation is so poorly done, check out my Goodreads review.
 It’s also worth noting that Eric rarely appears in the story.

 I really struggled with whether this was better or worse than Barbarian’s Touch.
 The only thing that saved this author was that he didn’t make his deaf character out to be helpless.
 Anyway, Lebbon has clearly never even seen a signing deaf person in his life, and he makes no mention of sensitivity readers.
 There’s honestly a lot to unpack, so see my Goodreads rant for everything wrong with this novel’s representation of a deaf character.